adde88/aircrack-ng-openwrt/README.md

 ## Getting Started

 Installation (IPK) files can be found within "bin/ar71xx/packages/base" directory.
 OpenWRT-SDK Makefiles are within "package/net/aircrack-ng/" directory.

 ### Prerequisites

-The install-files are customized for the WiFi Pineapples, but using the source-files with OpenWRT you can build it for any system.
+The install-files are customized for the WiFi Pineapples
+But using the Makefile with OpenWRT-SDK you can build it for any system.

 ### Installing